Sylvexia/personal_research/10-1 Personal Research.md

 		- (`nbits` and `es` is preset like (8, 0), (16, 1), (32, 2)) in the current wrapper.
 	- We probably need to implement wrapper ourselves, I failed to see a way to modify the macro.
 	- Rough prototype:
+		- Have created a function
-		- use command nm to get the symbol name:
+		- Use command nm to get the symbol name:
 			- `nm libposit_c_api_custom.a`
 			    ```bash
 			    posit_c_api_custom.cpp.o:
 				...
 				0000000000000020 T posit8es0_add
 				...
 				0000000000000000 T sylv_test
 				...
 			    ```
-- If the Posit Wrapper complete, our new goal is map floating point operation to ffffffff
+- If the Posit Wrapper complete, our new goal is map floating point operation to functioncall
 - For converting the
 - We need to convert